genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/04_presentation/10_icon.md

 `foundation-icon` extends `foundation-element`.

-The `icon` icon component allows us to display the chosen icon in three available variants, which are:
+The `icon` icon component enables you to display the chosen icon in three available variants, which are:

 - solid
 - regular
 - brand

 The default variant is solid.
-We also have to choose the name and size of the icon.
+You also have to choose the name and size of the icon.

 :::info
 Available icon names from the listed variants can be found here: